BilllyMacc/ics211-fall2014/src/morea/introduction/reading-syllabus.md

 ## Student with Disabilities Statement:

 Leeward Community College abides by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, which stipulate that no student shall be denied the benefits of an education "solely by reason of a handicap."
-Students with documented disabilities who believe that they may need accommodations in this class are encouraged to contact the Coordinator of the KAKO‘O ‘IKE (KI) program as soon as possible to ensure that such accommodations are implemented in a timely fashion.
+Students with documented disabilities who believe that they may need accommodations in this class are encouraged to contact the Coordinator of the KAKO'O 'IKE (KI) program as soon as possible to ensure that such accommodations are implemented in a timely fashion.
 The KI office is on second floor mauka side of Learning Commons.
 Call for information at 455-0421.

 ## Assessment for Student Work: